klei1984/max/defects.md

 38. **\*\*FIXED\*\*** The ScrollBar base class and therefore the derived LimitedScrollbar class forget to delete the Button class instance in their destructor leaking heap memory at least 56 bytes at a time.

+40. The function which builds network packet 41 (path blocked) forgets to set the packet header's *data_size* field so random garbage in random size is sent over the network.
+Typically a single byte of data is sent as the most common packet on the network has one data byte.

+41. On the Network Game lobby screen clients cannot see the maps, load, scenarios and options buttons as these are only available for the host.
+The in-game help mouse spot areas for these buttons are not deactivated for clients.

+42. In the Multiplayer Menu the 'O' hot key for the Options Menu is not disabled even though the menu item itself was removed from the GUI.

+43. Saving a game in multiplayer game modes via network packet 16 does not verify whether peers are already desynchronized.
+The game also does not check for desynchronization when a previously saved multiplayer game is loaded.
+This leads to situations where previously saved games are basically corrupted already at the time of loading.

 {% comment %}